amamitpandey/tuts/Java/Java_tuts.md

 ### Garbage collection
 This process remove unused/unreachble variable or object from heap memory to inhance the app performace. it's automatic process.
+// can be remove two way Major: remove heap memory from JVM Minor: Remove obj for heap memory In java it's automatic but in C manually handle it, so Java is better in this case.
 Memory mangement are related to each other, memory mangment changes as per GC.
 1. Serial GC: used to remove unused obj one by one, block/pause application, work with one core process, slow good for simple app.
 2. Prallel GC: little fast than serial GC, use two core of process, prallel remove obj, use multi thread